 This is a continuation of my ongoing quest to translate all the Roman inscriptions from Esna temple.
-Elsewhere you may find Esna II as well as Esna IV.
-The goal is to make all of this information easily accessible.
+Elsewhere you may find Esna II, Esna IV, and Esna VI.
+The goal is to make all of this information easily and freely accessible.
 A blog would be easy to read and update, but it would be difficult to search and cross reference.
 A database is certainly slower to navigate, particularly for translations of texts.

 Esna III is devoted to the columns within the pronaos, all covered with extensive columns of hieroglyphic texts.
 These largely detail the many festivals and rituals performed at Esna and its satellite temples, and associated hymns are recorded in extenso.
 Many of these texts were translated with short commentary by the original editor, Serge Sauneron, in the masterful volume Sauneron 1962.
 For a very detailed analysis of the major litanies preserved on certain columns, see now Leitz 2023.

 All the published volumes of Esna temple were recently (2021) released as open-access PDFs by the IFAO.
 Each translation will contain a link to the original hieroglyphic text, and details about secondary literature.